hojberg/coevolution/overview.md

 _Coevolution is currently being alpha-tested.
 Feedback, ideas, and contributions are encouraged!_

+In Coevolution, like other role-playing systems, players assume the roles of fictional characters in an imaginary world.
+A Gamemaster (GM) narrates events in this world, players decide how they'd like to respond, and outcomes of player actions are determined according to rules (or GM judgement, in situations where the rules don't specify).
+For instance, here's a short segment from a session:

 > Ned and Kaitlyn (the players) are mages on contract from a mysterious client to steal an artifact believed to be held in the vaults underneath the manor of a local minister.
-The two thieves aren't sure what the artifact is and have some questions about the client, but the client made them an offer they couldn't refuse: if they return with the artifact (a green orb of some sort), they'll be given an hour of access to a legendary spellbook.
+The two thieves aren't sure what the artifact is and have some questions about the client, but the client made them an offer they couldn't refuse: if they return with the artifact (a green crystal of some sort), they'll be given an hour of access to a legendary spellbook.
 >
 > GM: As you continue along the dark passageway, you notice the path ahead makes a left turn.
 A soft purplish light is coming from around the corner.
 What would you like to do?
 >